 Upon her first appearance in his office, Grey finds Anastasia to be unprepared, clumsy and is easily angered by the way she laughs at him.
 Grey’s harsh criticisms of Anastasia make him come off like a high school mean girl.
-Commenting on her clothing and lack of sophistication make come off as pompous and unlikable and makes Anastasia appear even more unimpressive than she did in the first three books.
-Which makes it hard understand the lengths he goes to be near this girl, who barely says two words to him, let alone anything clever or beguiling, because she’s too busy looking at her hands, blushing or fidgeting uncomfortably.
+Commenting on her clothing and lack of sophistication makes Grey come off as pompous and unlikable and makes Anastasia appear even more unimpressive than she did in the first three books.
+Which makes it hard to understand the lengths he goes to be near this girl, who barely says two words to him, let alone anything clever or beguiling, because she’s too busy looking at her hands, blushing, or fidgeting uncomfortably.

-I already didn’t like Christian Grey from the previous books, because he was a pussy ass bitch.
+I already didn’t like Christian Grey from the previous books, because he was a pussy *ss b*tch.
 He went on and on about how he needed to be in control, didn’t do romance, wrote out a black and white contract stating what he wanted and expected from Anastasia.
-Only to let her pussy foot around and not adhere to any of his stipulations.
+Only to let her pussyfoot around and not adhere to any of his stipulations.
 Some dominate.

 Grey’s contradictions continue in this story.
 He brings Anastasia to meet his family and introduces her as his girlfriend, but “they’re just fucking”.
 “He doesn’t do romance”.
 “That’s not the type of relationship they have”.
 Huh?!
 What the f*ck are you two doing then?!
 He loathes how people moon over his good looks but desperately wanting Anastasia to notice them.
 He’s arrogant and entitled but insecure around other men.
 Sizing them up and staring them down to show his dominance, instead of not giving a damn because he knows he’s the better man.